- SmartThings Matter/bridge implementation bug

 Common Causes

-- SmartThings Matter implementation bugs
+- SmartThings Matter/bridge implementation bug

-- Hub firmware issues
+- Hub firmware issue affecting the Matter fabric

-- Matter bridge capacity limits
+- Matter bridge capacity or too many bridged devices

-- Platform authentication issues
+- Platform authentication or cloud hiccup

 Most fixes happen in the first 3 steps.